 Breakfasts are Just as Filling

 Even if dinner was served in your meal, at most ryokan it is common for breakfast to be served in the dining hall.
 During this time staff will enter your room and put away your futon beds.
-For those who wish to lazy around after breakfast remember to tell staff so that they don’t put yours away.
+For those who wish to laze around after breakfast, remember to tell staff so that they don’t put yours away.